-If the 2020 Plan is approved, we intend to utilize the shares authorized under the 2020 Plan to continue our practice of incentivizing key individuals through equity grants.
-We currently anticipate that the shares requested in connection with the approval of the 2020 Plan will last for about three years, including based on our historic grant rates, new hiring and the approximate current share price, but could last for a different period of time if actual practice does not match recent rates or our share price changes materially.
-As noted below, our Compensation Committee retains full discretion under the 2020 Plan to determine the number and amount of awards to be granted under the 2020 Plan, subject to the terms of the 2020 Plan.
-Future benefits that may be received by our non-employee directors in 2020 under the 2020 Plan are set forth below in the New Plan Benefits table.
-Any other benefits to be granted in the future under the 2020 Plan cannot be determined at this time, as the actual awards will be made at the discretion of the Compensation Committee.
+If the Amended Plan is approved, we intend to utilize the additional shares authorized under the Amended Plan to continue our practice of incentivizing key individuals through equity grants.
+We currently anticipate that the shares requested in connection with the approval of the Amended Plan will last for about two to three years, including based on our historic grant rates, new hiring and the approximate current share price, but could last for a different period of time if actual practice does not match recent rates or our share price changes materially.

+Future benefits that may be received by our non-employee directors in 2023 under the Amended Plan are set forth below in the New Plan Benefits table.
+Any other benefits to be granted in the future under the Amended Plan cannot be determined at this time, as the actual awards will be made at the discretion of the Compensation Committee.

 We believe that we have demonstrated a commitment to sound equity compensation practices in recent years.
-We recognize that equity compensation awards dilute stockholders' equity, so we have carefully managed our equity incentive compensation.
+We recognize that equity compensation awards dilute stockholders' equity, so we have carefully managed our equity incentive compensation program.
 Our equity compensation practices are intended to be competitive and consistent with market practices, and we believe our historical share usage has been responsible and mindful of stockholder interests, as described above.